 If you find yourself in a pinch and need that coffee fix while you’re out and about – but forgot your reusable cup – try to look for coffee shops that serve their java in compostable cups.

 Did you know that many coffee cups can’t be composted or recycled due to a plastic liner inside of the cup?
-These World Centric compostable cups have a liner made from materials including corn starch, tapioca roots, and sugarcane, which are much better for greenhouse gas emissions than plastic.
+These compostable cups from the brand World Centric have a liner made from materials including corn starch, tapioca roots, and sugarcane, which are much better than plastic.

 K-Cups: There’s a better way to dispose of them!